-Asset class (% assets) Details of missing data or estimations Equities (7%) See Appendix 4 Corporate Credit (8%) Government bonds and LDI (35%) Calculations are based on Total UK GHG emissions per £ of government debt (tons/£m) where Scope 1+2 emissions are calculated on a production basis and Scope 3 emissions are for imports (per DWP guidance).
-Buy-in (50%) Buy-in assets are expected to comprise largely public debt (both corporate credit and government) and private holdings.
-The insurer's emissions calculations largely consider corporate debt only (public & private) and they have excluded government absolute emissions calculations as part of their summarised metrics.
+Asset class (% DC assets) Details of missing data or estimations Equities (8%) Corporate Credit (8%) See Appendix 4 Government index-linked gilts (36%) Gilts metrics are calculated on a different basis to other mandates shown, so cannot be compared with them.
+The emissions intensity has been calculated as "total greenhouse gas emissions produced in the UK" divided by "UK GDP using PPP methodology" using publicly available data sources.
+Total greenhouse gas emissions have been calculated as "value of your investment in gilts" multiplied by "emissions intensity".
+Buy-in (48%) Buy-in assets are expected to comprise largely public debt (both corporate credit and government) and private holdings.
+The insurers' emissions calculations largely consider corporate debt only (public & private) and they have excluded government absolute emissions calculations as part of their summarised metrics.
 This methodology differs to guidance offered by the DWP and calculations for the Fund's other gilt-based holdings.
 Consequently data reported for buy-in assets is not directly comparable with other assets classes/holdings.